marxin/texi2rst-generated/sphinx/gccint/analysis-and-optimization-of-gimple-tuples/static-single-assignment.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SSA, static single assignment

 .. _ssa:

-.. index:: SSA

-.. index:: static single assignment

 Static Single Assignment
 ************************